Nanci Griffith

 Nanci Caroline Griffith (July 6, 1953 – August 13, 2021) was an American singer, guitarist, and songwriter.
 She often appeared on the PBS music program Austin City Limits, starting in 1985 during season 10.
-In 1994, Griffith won a Grammy Award for the album Other Voices, Other Rooms.

 Griffith's career spanned a variety of musical genres, predominantly country, folk, and what she termed "folkabilly."
 She won a Grammy for Best Contemporary Folk Album in 1994 for her 1993 recording, Other Voices, Other Rooms.
 The album features Griffith covering the songs of artists who were her major influences.
 One of her better-known songs is "From a Distance," which was written and composed by Julie Gold.
-Similarly, other artists have occasionally achieved greater success than Griffith herself with songs that she wrote or co-wrote.
-For example, Kathy Mattea had a country music top-five hit with a 1986 cover of Griffith's "Love at the Five and Dime" and Suzy Bogguss had one of her largest hits with Griffith (and Tom Russell)'s "Outbound Plane".

-Griffith toured with various other artists, including Buddy Holly's band - the Crickets, John Prine, Iris DeMent, Suzy Bogguss, Judy Collins, and the Everly Brothers.
+Griffith toured with various other artists, including Buddy Holly's band - the Crickets (without Buddy Holly), John Prine, Iris DeMent, Suzy Bogguss, Judy Collins, and the Everly Brothers.
 Griffith recorded duets with many artists, among them Prine, Emmylou Harris, Mary Black, Don McLean, Jimmy Buffett, Dolores Keane, Willie Nelson, Adam Duritz (of Counting Crows), the Chieftains, John Stewart, and Darius Rucker.
 Griffith referred to her backing band as the Blue Moon Orchestra.

 Early life

 Griffith, the youngest of three siblings, was born in Seguin, Texas, and grew up in Rollingwood, a suburb of Austin, where her family moved shortly after her birth.
 Her mother Ruelene was a real estate agent and amateur actress; her father, Marlin Griffith, was a printer, publisher, graphic artist and barbershop quartet singer.
 Griffith began her music career at age 12, singing in a local coffeehouse.
 When she was a teenager, her father took her to see Townes Van Zandt.
 At 14, she performed her first professional gig at the Red Lion Cabaret in downtown Austin.

-Griffith went to the University of Texas at Austin and got a degree in education.
-She taught kindergarten and first grade for a couple of years, before fully dedicating to music.
+Griffith attended the University of Texas at Austin and received a degree in education.
+She taught kindergarten and first grade for a couple of years, before fully focusing on music.